 The Directors have reviewed projections for a period of at least 12 months from the date of approval of the financial statements.
 The financial statements have been prepared on the going concern basis.
-The Group's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Group should be able to operate within the level of its current available working capital and working capital facilities for the next 12 months.
+The Group's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Group will require further funding in the medium term.
+The Group faces a degree of uncertainty at present as a result of impact from the novel coronavirus, including its ability to access further funding.
+Any actions relating to fundraising are currently delayed pending the outcome of discussions with collaboration partners and until the financial markets return to more regular patterns of activity.
+The Directors note that the Group has always been successful with past fundraisings and continue to believe strongly in the Group's products and the value of its intellectual property.
+They therefore believe that the Group has or will have access to sufficient funding in order to execute its operations over the next 12 months.
 Therefore the Directors consider the going concern basis appropriate.